C#/F# interoperability

 Everything works as in .NET, there are no extra helpers provided by WebSharper.

-- To call an FSharpFuncfunction, use itsInvokemethod.
-When calling curried F# functions, you have to chain callingInvoketo pass all arguments separately.
+FSharpFuncfunction, use itsInvokemethod.
+When calling curried F# functions, you have to chain callingInvoketo pass all arguments separately. - Create F# union values using the

-- Create F# union values using the .New...static method in the union type (or property for a union case with no fields).
+.New...static method in the union type (or property for a union case with no fields). - Create F# record values by using its constructor.

-- For the FSharpOptiontype, you can usex?.Value) to get the value or null.
+FSharpOptiontype, you can usex?.Value) to get the value or null.